Atkinson-Lab/Post-QC/README.md

 Usage:

-Lauch step 1:  ```sh CohortDataQC_final.sh <pink binary file stem> ```
-     Output is suffixed with .QCed
+Lauch step 1:  ```sh CohortDataQC_final.sh <pink binary file stem> ``` Output is suffixed with .QCed

-Launch step 2:  ```sh CohortDataQC_mergephase.sh <plink binary file stem> ```
-     output is in haps/sample format from SHAPEIT2
+Launch step 2:  ```sh CohortDataQC_mergephase.sh <plink binary file stem> ``` Output is in haps/sample format from SHAPEIT2

 An additional script to process output files and run Local Ancestry Inference (using RFmix) is also provided, should ancestry deconvolution be required.